Police chase ends in violent crash in Lake Balboa, injuring at least 4 people

 LAPD officers tracked down the suspect at Victory and Burbank.
 The suspect turned left on Balboa, and that's when officers turned on their lights and sirens in an attempt to pull the suspect over.

 The suspect then took off at a high rate of speed and crashed into several cars at the intersection of Balboa and Vanowen.
-The chase came to an end in a horrific wreck near Balboa and Vanowen.
+The chase came to an end in a horrific wreck involving five vehicles near Balboa and Vanowen - right across from Daniel Pearl Magnet High School.

 LAFD initially said there were at least five patients but later changed that figure to four - three with serious injuries and one with minor injuries.
 Two of the injured individuals were trapped in separate vehicles at the crash scene.
 Firefighters had to use the Jaws of Life to extract one person from a vehicle.